-6. ANNUAL PASS-HOLDER DISCOUNTS Annual Pass holders are eligible for a broad range of discounts on dining, shopping, and lodging.
-If you visit Disneyland Resort once a year or more, of if you plan on a visit of five or more days, you might save money overall by purchasing Annual Passes.
-During 2006, we saw resort discounts as deep as 35% offered to Annual Pass holders.
-It doesn't take long to recoup the extra bucks you spent on an Annual Pass when you're saving that kind of money on lodging.
+6. ANNUAL PASSPORT-HOLDER DISCOUNTS Annual Passport holders are eligible for a broad range of discounts on dining, shopping, and lodging.
+If you visit Disneyland Resort once a year or more, or if you plan on a visit of five or more days, you might save money overall by purchasing Annual Passes.
+We've seen resort discounts as deep as 30% offered to Annual Passport holders.
+It doesn't take long to recoup the extra bucks you spent on an Annual Passport when you're saving that kind of money on lodging.
 Discounts in the 10 to 15% range are more the norm.

-7. TRAVEL AGENTS Travel agents are active players in the market and particularly good sources of information on time-limited special programs and discounts.
+7. TRAVEL AGENTS Travel agents are active players in the market and are particularly good sources of information on time-limited special programs and discounts.
 In our opinion, a good travel agent is the best friend a traveler can have.
 And though we at the Unofficial Guide know a thing or two about the travel industry, we always give our agent a chance to beat any deal we find.
 If our agent can't beat the deal, we let her book it if it's commissionable.
-In other words, we create a relationship that gives her plenty of incentive to really roll up her sleeves and work on our behalf.
+In other words, we create a relationship that gives her plenty of incentive to really roll up her sleeves and work in our behalf.

-As you might expect, there are travel agents and agencies that specialize, sometimes exclusively, in selling Disneyland and Walt Disney World.
+As you might expect, some travel agents and agencies specialize, sometimes exclusively, in selling Disneyland and Walt Disney World.
 These agents have spent an incredible amount of time at both resorts and have completed extensive Disney education programs.
 They are usually the most Disney-knowledgeable agents in the travel industry.
-Most of these specialists and their agencies display the "Earmarked" logo stating that they are an authorized Disney vacation planner.
+Most of these specialists and their agencies display the "Earmarked" logo indicating that they are Authorized Disney Vacation Planners.
+These Disney specialists are so good we use them ourselves.
+The needs of our research team are many, and our schedules are complicated.
+Simply stated they save us time and money, sometimes lots of both.
+The best of the best include Sue Pisaturo, whom we've used many times and who is a contributor to this guide (sue@wdwvacations.com); Tracy Desjardin (tracydsmallworld@gmail.com); and Josephine Racciula (sandnshore@optonline.net).

 8. ORGANIZATIONS AND AUTO CLUBS Eager to sell rooms, Disney has developed time-limited programs with some auto clubs and other organizations.
-Recently, for example, AAA members were offered 10 to 20% savings on Disney hotels and discounts on Disney package vacations.
+Recently, for example, AAA members were offered 10%-to-20% savings on Disney hotels and discounts on Disney package vacations.
 Such deals come and go, but the market suggests there will be more in the future.
 If you're a member of AARP, AAA, or any travel or auto club, ask whether the group has a program before shopping elsewhere.